 1. Know Your Car: Knowledge about your own car usually comes with time and experience, but you can tap into the experiences of others to get a head start.
 Visit online forums and talk to people who know cars, and your make and model specifically.
 Find out the common issues with your car that people have previously discussed on these websites.
 This way you can anticipate what repairs you may be facing down the road and what you can do to avoid them, as well as find answers when problems do arise.

 2. Do Your Own Maintenance: There are a lot of basic maintenance jobs that you can do yourself to keep your car running smoothly.
 Oil changes.
 Tire rotations.
 Replacing bulbs, batteries, and wipers.
 Wash and wax.
 Component replacements (radio, door handles, switches, etc.).
 Every job you do yourself is money in your pocket.
 Parts and materials are less expensive when you buy them yourself, and you won’t have to pay for labor… just spend your own time.
 Again, the internet is your friend.
 Not only will you find inexpensive parts, you’ll also find a ton of instructions and videos for auto repairs.
 Just search!
 Some jobs may be out of your league, but you won’t know until you see for yourself.
 It could be easier than you thought!
+If you’re working on debt management, going the DIY route could save you money.

 3. Shop Around for Repair Quotes: Say you go to a garage to get something like a strange engine noise or a check engine light checked out.
 The diagnosis comes back, and it’s bad news.
 You don’t have to just accept whatever they tell you.
 Ask for a quote for the repair, and take it home to think about it.
 This gives you time to research the problem yourself, get a quote from another garage, or find out if you can fix it yourself.